livia360/Captone_project2/README.md

-Predict customers' response to the marketing champaign
+Understanding Superstore's Sales data using EDA
 ======================================================

-![Sales] (./images/sales.png)
+![Sales] (./images/sales.jpg)

 # 1. Introduction

 With growing demand in the market, a Supertore giant likes to have a better understanding of what factors matter to the sales and profits, accordingly to improve the forthcoming sales stragety.

-The dataset is from Kaggle (https:) and was collected between Jan.
+The dataset is from [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) and was collected between Jan.
 2014 and Jan.
 2018.